hyperledger/indy-hipe/text/protocols/README.md

 A protocol HIPE conforms to general HIPE patterns, but includes some specific substructure:

-##### HIPE title (name and version)
+##### "Name and Version" under "Tutorial"

-The title of the HIPE should include the official name of the protocol and its version.
+The first section of a protocol HIPE, under "Tutorial", should be named "Name and Version".
+It should specify the official name of the protocol and its version, including a URI by which the protocol will be known.
 Because protocol names are likely to be used in filenames and URIs, they are conventionally lower-kebab-case, but are compared case-insensitively and ignoring punctuation.
 The name of the protocol and the name of